sudarshan-s-harithas/SERP-Swarm-Embeded-Robotic-Platform-/README.md

 1. The STM32 Blue Pill development board has been used
 2. Robot is powered by 8 cell 12V 2A rechargeable NiMH (Nickel Metal Hydride) batteries.
-3. It has an IR sensor array consisting of 7 IR sensors -Ultrasound sensor which can be used for the purpose of obstacle avoidance and distance measurement -HC05 Bluetooth module has been interfaced to STM32 -Indicator LEDs
+3. It has an IR sensor array consisting of 7 IR sensors
+4. Ultrasound sensor which can be used for the purpose of obstacle avoidance and distance measurement
+5. HC05 Bluetooth module has been interfaced to STM32
+6. Indicator LEDs
--USB port available to upload the code and used for serial communication.
+7. USB port available to upload the code and used for serial communication.

 **Locomotion: **